uslearen/uslearen.github.io/index.md

 **V**

-For the letter V, I used the historical established pattern of making a similar sounding rune upside down (as in with c to s and x to k), in this case the similar sounding letter being F (ᚠ).
+For the letter V, I used the pattern I've seen above of making a similar sounding rune upside down (as in with c to s and x to k), in this case the similar sounding letter being F (ᚠ).

 #### Y